Yandex Cloud

 Maximum memory (in bytes) allocated for temporary buffers in each session.

-The minimum value is 100; the maximum value is 1073741823 (1 GB); the default value is 8388608 (8 MB).
+The minimum value is 100, the maximum is 1073741823 (1 GB), and the default is 8388608 (8 MB).

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Temp file limit Management console API CLI Terraform